 You might be surprised by the ingredients in this dairy free mac and cheese!

-When my husband saw me making it he couldn’t believe all the veggies that were in the sauce, and proceeded to call me a magician 😂 I don’t know about that but it is pretty magical to see the humble ingredients come together to make the best vegan mac and cheese!
+When my husband saw me making it he couldn’t believe all the veggies that were in the sauce, and proceeded to call me a magician 😂 I don’t know about that (although I’ll take it!), but it is pretty magical to see the humble ingredients come together to make the best dairy free mac and cheese!

-So what is this vegan mac and cheese made of?
+So what is this magic mac and cheese made of?

 - Carrots & potatoes – Carrots and potatoes make up the bulk of this vegan cheese.
 The carrots add color, volume, and a hint of sweetness, while the potatoes add volume and some starchiness to give the sauce a cheese-like texture.
 The starch in the potatoes also means this recipe is made without any added starch like corn starch or tapioca starch.